Fusionmedstaff

 How long do patients generally stay in the PCU?

-Looking to make a positive impact in the lives of others?
+Looking to make a positive impact on the lives of others?
 Working in a department like the progressive care or intensive care unit allows you to do exactly that and pick up new tips and tricks along the way.
 Regardless of which hospital floor you work on, both the ICU and PCU embrace the true essence of healthcare, offering compassionate care, continuous learning, and collaborative treatment.

 Ready to start your medical travel journey?
 Connect with a Fusion Medical Staffing recruiter to be matched with a travel job that checks all your boxes.